Andrettin/Wyrmsun/readme.txt

 * Items
 - Added Club weapon.
+- Added Christmas Hat.
+This item appears only during winter.

 * Miscellaneous
 - Fixed issue which caused quest objectives to keep being displayed when loading a save game from within a quest.